stonezyg/modernize-apps-katacoda/scenarios/mono-to-micro-part-2/07-create-project.md

-**Red Hat OpenShift Container Platform** is the preferred runtime for cloud native application development using **Red Hat OpenShift Application Runtimes** like **Spring Boot**.
-OpenShift Container Platform is based on **Kubernetes** which is the most used Orchestration for containers running in production. **OpenShift** is currently the only container platform based on Kubernetes that offers multi-tenancy.
-This means that developers can have their own personal isolated projects to test and verify applications before committing them to a shared code repository.

 We have already deployed our coolstore monolith and inventory to OpenShift.
 In this step we will deploy our new Catalog microservice for our CoolStore application, so let's create a separate project to house it and keep it separate from our monolith and our other microservices.